 First, Descartes emphatically identifies internal place and space.
 Second, he contrasts external place by saying that it “may be taken as […] the surface immediately surrounding.”
 The point, I take it, is that there is a difference of dimensionality between internal and external place.
 The former is “an extension in length, breadth and depth,” but the latter is a surface, a two-dimensional entity.
 Hence external place cannot be identified with space.

-The place at issue in II.10-12 is both really identical and conceptually distinct from the occupying body.
+The place at issue in II.10-12 is both really identical with and conceptually distinct from the occupying body.
 But external place cannot be identified with space or body, because it is two-dimensional rather than three-dimensional.
 (Descartes makes this very point to Arnauld: AT V 190-1, AT V 194; CSMK 355.)
 In fact, the argument in II.11 for the real identity between space and body relies crucially on the fact that each is “something extended in length, breadth and depth” (AT VIIIA 46; CSM I 227).
 Hence one cannot save the reading of internal space as intrinsic by taking II.10 and 12 to be about external place.
 The external-internal distinction, therefore, is based only on dimensionality.

 3. SPACE AND BODY: IDENTITY AND DISTINCTION